mercymusonda/Apple-Financial-Dashboard/README.md

 ## Which product has a high revenue?
 **Key Skills**

--I first used Power Query to extract the original data and cleaned raw sales, imported back to excel
+-**Power Query** I first extracted the original data and cleaned it then imported back to excel.

 -**Data Transformation**: Aggregated sales by product and region using Power Query.